 According to the article, the scientists avoid too clever titles in their scientific papers (“we could have got in trouble for that”), focusing their creativity on “book introductions, editorials and things like that” instead.

-More to read: A while ago, I read that Professor Andy Field had inserted the titles of several Iron Maiden songs into Discovering Statistics Using SPSS, unbeknownst to his editor and publisher.
+More to read: A while ago, I read that Professor Andy Field had inserted the titles of several Iron Maiden songs into Discovering Statistics Using SPSS, withou the knowledge of his editor and publisher.
 Embarrassingly, I seem unable to locate that story, but I will update when I have it.

 Featured Image Credit: ceridwen @ geograph, CC BY-SA